 Affordable and fresh plant-based diets have traditionally been less accessible to low-income residents and marginalized communities.
 Income inequality and systemic racism have led to high levels of food insecurity among communities of color due to the limited access to local grocery stores with fresh produce.
-Grocers are often hesitant to build stores in low-income areas, which may be viewed as less economically viable locations, and with tax breaks that are not as lucrative as economically-secure areas.
-Furthermore, meat is often a prominent component for meals in many cultures, and it is important that efforts to create culturally appropriate plant-based options are driven and supported by members of those communities.
-Income inequality and systemic racism have led to high levels of food insecurity among communities.
+Grocers are often hesitant to build stores in low-income areas, which may be viewed as less economically viable locations, and with tax breaks that are not as lucrative as economically-secure areas.159 Furthermore, meat is often a prominent component for meals in many cultures, and it is important that efforts to create culturally appropriate plant-based options are driven and supported by members of those communities.160

 Offering plant-based options may also increase local business sales as demand for plant-based options increase.
-A 2016 poll found that 37% of Americans regularly order meals without fish or meat when eating out.
-161
+A 2016 poll found that 37% of Americans regularly order meals without fish or meat when eating out.161